gmedina-de/Fluentness/README.md

 Under "Run Configurations", set "server:start" as program argument.
 Run again.

 ### 4. Read the docs :closed_book:
-Alternatively there is the directory /sample.
-This sample project is used for functional testing, but you can use it as base project instead of generating archetype.

 Read in the [project's wiki](https://github.com/germede/Fluentness/wiki) how the sample Fluentness-based application "SongLibrary" was developed.
 Fluentness is intended to be easy to learn for newbies, but some documentation is always needed.

+That sample project "SongLibrary" is used for functional testing, but you can still use it as base project instead of generating an archetype.

-### 5. Have fun and contribute :construction_worker:
+### 5. Have fun and contribute :busts_in_silhouette:
 Feel free to [open a new issue](https://github.com/germede/Fluentness/issues/new) directly on GitHub.
 Pull requests into the develop branch are also welcome.

+Fluentness is also thought to be extendable, either within your application's base package or even developing standalone plugins.
 Please take the license limitations into account when using or modifying this project.

 ## Technologies
 This project is based on these technologies:
 - Java 8, implemented by OpenJDK
 - JPA, implemented by EclipseLink
-- JUnit for unit testing
+- JUnit for unit testing + Mockito
 - Maven for building and distributing
-- Sun integrated HttpServer
+- Sun integrated HttpServer, although replaceable
 - Scriptina font and Inkscape for the artwork
-- Engagement :heart:
+- Much Engagement :muscle:

 ## License
 Fluentness is released under version 2.0 of the [Apache License](https://www.apache.org/licenses/LICENSE-2.0).